 CDU maintains an online library for students that is staffed by a librarian, and course authors provide bibliographies and supplemental reading lists with course materials.
 This information is useful for term papers and course work.
-Borrowing privileges to full-time CDU students have been granted by Woodstock Theological Library, which has 195,000 volumes and 700 periodicals.
-Local students may visit the library in person, and distant students may use the inter-library loan system.
+Woodstock Theological Library has granted borrowing privileges to full-time CDU students.
+The library, located on the campus of Georgetown University in Washington, DC, has 195,000 volumes and 700 periodicals.
+Local students may visit the library in person and distant students may use the inter-library loan system.
 Full-time program students are welcome to call the librarians for personal assistance.
 A CDU student ID card is needed for library loans.